Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 The best way to prevent crashes is to follow [proper testing procedures](https://www.globalapptesting.com/blog/software-testing).
 For a small team, it is inevitable that some things will slip through the cracks.
 When an end-user comes to us with a problem or bug, they most likely will not be able to precisely describe the state of the application, and, depending on the user base, they may not be able to describe the problem at all.

 This is where objective information about what exactly was happening right before the crash is invaluable. **Logging** is the act of creating this information.
-Information about the current and past states of the application is stored in a file, so that when a crash or bug occurs, we can simply ask the user to provide us with the log file to analyze ourselves.
+Information about the current and past states of the application is stored in a file.
+This way, when a crash or bug occurs, we can simply ask the user to provide us with the log file to analyze ourselves.

 When working through past chapters, we may have already encountered some logging information.
 For example, if we try to do the following: